openl2m/openl2m/docs/switches.rst

 * HPE HH3C-Config-Man MIB
   Used to save running configuration on HPE Comware switches.

+* Juniper Networks L2ALD MIB
+  Used for vendor-specific vlan information.

 **Switches Tested**

 While an attempt has been made to make OpenL2M adhere to 'standard' SNMP, we recognize there is no such thing as